fieldtrip/website/workshop/paris2019.md

 ### Get the example data that is used throughout this set of tutorials

-The full dataset can be obtained at [https://openneuro.org/datasets/ds000117/versions/1.0.3], and has a size of about 460 GB.
-The pruned subset of the data that is needed for this collection of tutorials - and the results of running these tutorials - can be downloaded from <https://download.fieldtriptoolbox.org/workshop/paris2019/> and specifically in the `ds000117-pruned` folder.
+The full dataset can be obtained from [OpenNeuro](https://openneuro.org/datasets/ds000117/versions/1.0.3), and has a size of about 460 GB.
+The pruned subset of the data that is needed for this collection of tutorials - and the results of running these tutorials - can be downloaded from our [download server](https://download.fieldtriptoolbox.org/workshop/paris2019/) and specifically in the `ds000117-pruned` folder.
 The results of the pipelines used in these tutorials are located in the `derivatives` folder.